Jammintk/taming-knots/content/posts/2025-12-10-moving-to-linux-guide.md

 +++
 date = "2025-12-10"
 draft = false
-title = "Ditching Windows, SteamOS, and Linux"
+title = "Ditching Windows: SteamOS, Bazzite, and Linux"
 +++

 As Windows 11 updates have continued to have increasingly damaging bugs, I have started to see more and more people interested in taking the plunge into Linux and having a fair amount of confusion about what they need.
 On the one hand, I love to yap and will happily repeat my takes as often as needed as a Linux supporter and enabler, but on the other, it would be nice to have a central place to put those thoughts in case I can't type it all out right away.
 Then, if someone has questions after, I'd be happy to answer them.
 So, without further ado, let's get into it.